-Fiji is a biodiversity hotspot of high conservation priority.
-The country is made of around 300 islands, and is home to 1,600 endemic plant species, many of which are forest species.
-However much of Fiji’s endemic flora is not well known, especially with respect to its endemic trees.
-Also, the once dominant dry forest of the islands has now severely reduced in area.
+Fiji, comprised of around 300 islands, is a biodiversity hotspot of high conservation priority.
+The country is home to 1,600 endemic plant species, and 742 tree species.
+However, much of Fiji’s endemic flora is not well known, especially with respect to its endemic trees.
+The once dominant dry forest on the islands has now severely reduced in area.
 On Viti Levu, the archipelago’s largest island, forest cover has been reduced to just 1%.

 With the exception of a single small island, none of the dry forest areas of Fiji are protected in reserves.
 There is danger that the remaining areas will be destroyed through fire or clearing, before any work can be done to survey and save them.
 Restoration of dry forest areas in newly declared protected areas provides an opportunity to protect species and bolster this unique habitat type, yet land managers lack expertise in restoration techniques.
 New plant taxa and records have been discovered in the last 10 years, but there is still not enough information about the distribution of potentially endangered species.
 Without urgent action, many of Fiji’s tree species are at risk from extinction.